xgrau/ace1-anopheles-report/results_kmer_analysis/README.md

 python s06_assemble_full_sig_kmers.py
 ```

-7. **$k$-mer alignment**.
+7. **k-mer alignment**.
 The resulting assembled k-mers were aligned against the AgamP3 reference genome using `bwa mem`.
 Results were then prepared into tables for plotting with the scripts:

 ```bash
 bwa mem -T 0 Anopheles-gambiae-PEST_CHROMOSOMES_AgamP4.fa full_sig_merged_kmers.fa